 ‘They’re your friends’

-, Constand said Cosby had befriended her and taken an interest in her career.
+In testimony Tuesday, Constand said Cosby had befriended her and taken an interest in her career.
 At his home one evening in 2004, he pressed her to take three blue pills, which he said were herbal and would help her relax, she said.

 “Put them down.
 They’re your friends.
 They’ll take the edge off,” she recalled Cosby telling her.
 “I said, ‘I trust you.’
 I took the pills, and I swallowed the pills down.”

 Shortly after, she told him she had become “frozen” and incapacitated, she testified.
 Cosby then laid her on the couch and assaulted her sexually, she alleged.

 “I felt really humiliated and I was really confused,” Constand said, wiping tears from her eyes.
 “I just wanted to go home.”